The Early Music Vancouver Summer Festival is a series of live concerts and events with traditional music at various venues in Vancouver.

 Formerly known as the Vancouver Bach Festival, the EMV Summer Festival is an exploration of traditional music presented by Early Music Vancouver (EMV).
 Each year the festival has a different theme.
 In 2023 the theme was “Women in Sight.”

-Celebrating its seventh year in 2023, the EMV Summer Festival ran from July 27th until August 5th.
+Celebrating its seventh year, the EMV Summer Festival ran from July 27th until August 5th in 2023.
 Performances were inspired by Christine de Pizan who questioned the overall treatment of women in society.
 The shows explored the role of women throughout history from a musical perspective.
 There were 11 concerts and one special event in 2023.
 The events happened in-person at various venues.

 2023 Schedule of Events